jasonstolaruk/CurryMUD/README.md

 * ANSI color.
 * Character creation.
 * The virtual world is automatically persisted at regular intervals and at shutdown.
-* Systems for reporting bugs and typos.
+* Systems for reporting bugs :bugs: and typos.
 * Commands to aid in the process of resetting a forgotten password.
 * NPCs can execute commands, either from within code or via the ":as" administrator command.
 * PCs can introduce themselves to each other.